xjtu-enre/ENRE-ts/packages/enre-doc-parser/tests/fixtures/warn-spelling.md

 A `Variable Entity` is a variable defined by keywords `let` /`const`/`var`.

+WARN 1: Should capitalize the first letter

 ### Supported pattern

 ```yaml
 name: Variable Declaration
 ```

+WARN 2: Should leave a space after comma

 #### syntax:Let and Const Declarations

 ```text
 ...
 ```

+WARN 3: Should capitalize the first letter

 ##### examples